FCC: Robotext scams on the rise, here’s how you can stay safe

 What to Look For

-- Claims of an outstanding warrant or other issue with law enforcement
+- You have an outstanding warrant or another issue with law enforcement

-In all these cases, the FCC said these texts may use fear and anxiety, as well as confusing or incomplete information, to get the recipient to engage with the scammer.
+In all these cases, the FCC said these texts may use fear and anxiety, as well as confusing or incomplete information, to get you to engage with the scammer.

 Scam texts, also known as “smishing,” often include some or all of the following: